 For formal observations, Student teachers must provide a complete formal lesson plan for each of the formal student teaching observations.
 Lesson plans are not necessary for routine classroom instruction such as spelling tests or read aloud.
-Use the UAS lesson plan template (or accessible LP template) for this purpose (found on pages ).
+Use the UAS lesson plan template (or accessible LP template) for this purpose (found in our course website contents folder).
 You will post your formal lesson plans on your LiveText student teaching field experience module.

-Student teachers may substitute teach in their placement classroom, only, when their host teachers are absent on a short-term basis, if the local school district allows.
-Many districts have a required student teacher application process that will need to be completed prior to taking responsibility for the class in the host teacher's absence.
+Student teachers may substitute teach in their placement classroom only, when their mentor teachers are absent on a short-term basis, if the local school district allows.
+Many districts have a required student teacher application process that will need to be completed prior to taking responsibility for the class in the mentor teacher's absence.